noobshow/terms/nab/au.md

 (k)	the amount of any payment request processed as a Card payment using the NAB Services will be paid to Stripe by NAB and will be credited to Your nominated account by Stripe under the terms of the Stripe Services Agreement; and

-(l)	Stripe is responsible for dealing with complaints or disputes relating to the Payment Services and You will refer any such complaints or disputes (“Dispute”) immediately to Stripe for resolution in accordance with Stripe’s dispute resolution procedures; and
+(l)	Stripe is responsible for dealing with complaints or disputes relating to the Payment Services and You will refer any such complaints or disputes ("Dispute") immediately to Stripe for resolution in accordance with Stripe's dispute resolution procedures; and

 (m)	You will provide all assistance reasonably required by Stripe to resolve a Dispute; and

-(n)	NAB is not liable (including liability for negligence) for any loss or damage caused directly or indirectly to You by NAB’s provision, or failure to provide, the NAB Services to Stripe.
+(n)	NAB is not liable (including liability for negligence) for any loss or damage caused directly or indirectly to You by NAB's provision, or failure to provide, the NAB Services to Stripe.

 ### 10. Use of Card Scheme Logos and Trademarks

 10.1        You acknowledge and agree that:

-(a)	the Card Scheme logos, names and holograms (the “Marks”) are owned solely and exclusively by the relevant Card Scheme; and
+(a)	the Card Scheme logos, names and holograms (the "Marks") are owned solely and exclusively by the relevant Card Scheme; and

 (b)	You will not contest the ownership of the Marks for any reason; and